rtm-dc/LAB-SOP-experiments/docs/04-Analysis.md

 To implement this, we can use `lm_lin()` from the `estimatr` package^[In the original paper, @lin2013 describes "the OLS regression of $Y_i$ on $T_i$, $z_i$, and $T_i(z_i − \bar{z})$", where the covariates are only centered in the interaction.
-The implementation in @blacoocop22 and Lin's supplementary materials, however, centers the covariates in their linear terms, using $T_i$, $z_i-\bar{z}$, and $T_i(z_i − \bar{z})$.
+The implementation in @blacoocop22 and Lin's supplementary materials, however, center the covariates in their linear terms, using $T_i$, $z_i-\bar{z}$, and $T_i(z_i − \bar{z})$.
 We show elsewhere that it doesn't matter which of these models we estimate.]: